• Skip to primary navigation

 Coffee: Coffee is a must for this matcha coffee latte.
 We like to make this drink in the afternoon and use coffee made earlier in the day.

-Substitutions: You can use a shot of espresso, canned coffee, day old coffee, or Instant coffee.
+Substitutions: You can use a shot of espresso, canned coffee, day-old coffee, or Instant coffee.
 Whatever kind you have on hand will work - decaf or regular.

 Oat Milk: I enjoy using oat milk because of the mild nutty flavor.
 It does not froth very well if you are trying to do latte art - just fyi from someone with many failed oat milk latte arts under her belt.
+If you want to learn more check out our post about putting oat milk in coffee.

 Substitutions: Any milk you prefer can be used for this matcha coffee latte.
 Almond milk, whole milk, half and half, etc. You can also use a barista blend of oat milk like this one.